zama-ai/fhevm/docs/getting_started/fhevm/contracts.md

 echo "Waiting 2 minutes before contract verification...
-Please wait..." sleep 120 # makes sure that contracts bytescode propagates on Etherscan, otherwise contracts verification might fail in next step npx hardhat task:verifyContracts --network sepolia
+Please wait..." sleep 120 # makes sure that contracts bytescode propagates on Etherscan, otherwise contracts verification might fail in next step npx hardhat task:verifyACL --network sepolia npx hardhat task:verifyTFHEExecutor --network sepolia npx hardhat task:verifyKMSVerifier --network sepolia npx hardhat task:verifyInputVerifier --network sepolia npx hardhat task:verifyFHEPayment --network sepolia npx hardhat task:verifyGatewayContract --network sepolia
 ```

 Note that in previous example, we supposed deployment would happen on Sepolia, this is why we used the `--network sepolia` flag.
-Note also the last line which is responsible to verify all contracts which have just been deployed on Sepolia, using the Etherscan API key, after waiting 2 minutes to make sure that the contracts bytecode were correctly propagated.
+Note also the last 6 lines which are responsible to verify all contracts which have just been deployed on Sepolia, using the Etherscan API key, after waiting 2 minutes to make sure that the contracts bytecode were correctly propagated.
 This last command only makes sense if you plan to deploy on a network with Etherscan support, such as Sepolia or Ethereum mainnet.

 **Important:** at this stage the `openzeppelin-upgrades` plugin will write on disk an `.openzeppelin/` folder with some files in it (for eg typically a `sepolia.json` file if you deploy on Sepolia).
 It will be critical to keep this folder saved, to be able to do safe upgrades of smart contracts if needed some day.
-Similarly, you must also keep all the `.env.XXX` files written inside both of `lib/` and `gateway/` directories saved, because those contains the proxy addresses which might also be needed during the upgrade process.
+Similarly, you must also keep all the `.env.XXX` files written inside both of `node_modules/fhevm-core-contracts/addresses` and `gateway/` directories saved, because those contains the proxy addresses which might also be needed during the upgrade process.

 # After deployment - Optional